In this article you will find our 2021 updated version of the Argentina Real Estate Purchase Process

 Notary Public fees (Escribano): 2% plus 21% VAT

-Stamp fee: 3.6% in the city (Capital Federal) of Buenos Aires and 2% in the Province of Buenos Aires.
-If the property is for residential use, valued under ARS 975,000, and it is the client’s first purchase the stamp fee is waived.
-If it is priced over ARS 975,000, the stamp fee will only be paid on the difference (Purchase price minus ARS 975,000).
+Province Stamp Tax: 3.6% Autonomous City of Buenos Aires and 2% in the Province of Buenos Aires.
 The stamp fee is commonly split 50:50 between the buyer and seller but you must request this when you make your offer.

-Transfer Tax: Tansfer Tax is 1.5% of property value, paid by the seller.
+Federal Transfer Tax: Transfer Tax is 1.5% of property value, paid by the seller.
 However, this tax is not applicable if the resident seller is selling his main dwelling and commits to buy another property within a year.

 The proven Buenos Aires – Argentina lawyer professionals at the Kier Joffe law firm have experience working with foreign clients involved in all kind of cases in Argentina.
 Buenos Aires Argentina attorney professionals are knowledgeable in almost all the practice areas of law, to service its international cases in Buenos Aires Argentina.
 International clients will have the confidence of knowing that the case is being handled by an experienced and knowledgeable Buenos Aires lawyer in Argentina.